amrsekilly/crypto-data-visualization/README.md

 - Make sure that you have Jekyll installed on your machine.
 - `git clone git@gitlab.com:amrsekilly/market-data-project.git`.
 - `cd market-data-project`.
-- `jekyll s` will generate and start the website, and you'll see the URL to access it printed in your terminal.
+- `bundle exec jekyll s --watch` will generate and start the website, and you'll see the URL to access it printed in your terminal.
 Usually: `http://127.0.0.1:4000/`.